KindredSM/Cerebration/content/posts/cerebrations.md

 featured_image: "/images/marcus.jpeg"
 ---

-This is my first post.
+This is my first post on this blog.